Extremal Bases, Geometrically Separated Domains and Applications: Extremal bases

 \begin{sddefn} $\brond$ is called \emph{$(K,\alpha,p,\delta)$-strongly-extremal} if it is $(K,p,\delta)$-extremal and, if, it satisfies B($\alpha$) at $(p,\delta)$. \end{sddefn}

-Note that the first part of \prettyref{prop|control-lists} say that every $(K,p,\delta)$-extremal basis is \emph{$(K,\alpha,p,\delta)$}-strongly-extremal for some large positive number $\alpha$ depending on $K$ and $\Omega$.
+Note that the first part of \propref{control-lists} says that every $(K,p,\delta)$-extremal basis is \emph{$(K,\alpha,p,\delta)$}-strongly-extremal for some large positive number $\alpha$ depending on $K$ and $\Omega$.
 Thus this is an extra hypothesis only for small $\alpha$.

-The next Proposition shows that for a strongly extremal basis some derivatives of the diagonal terms of the Levi matrix satisfy a better control:
+The next Proposition shows that for a strongly extremal basis some derivatives of the diagonal terms of the Levi matrix satisfy a better control: \begin{spprop} Suppose $p_{0}$ is of finite $1$-type $\tau$ and let $M=M'(\tau)$.
+Then there exists a neighborhood $V(p_{0})$ of $p_{0}$ with the following property: